ga-adi-macaron/json-lab/README.md

 #### Requirements

-- create a file "family_array" that will have an array as a root element:
+- create a file "family_array.json" that will have an **array** as a root element:

 	* it should have as many objects as there are members in your family
-	* each member should have four attributes: name, age, quality the member can be best described with and appearance that will be an object itself
+	* each member should have four attributes: name, age, location and appearance (which will be an object itself)
 		* appearance should have two attributes: eyes (color) and hair (short/long)

-- create a file "family_nested_objects" that will have an object as a root element:
+- create a file "family_nested_objects.json" that will have an **object** as a root element:

 	* it will have as many objects as there are members in your family
 	* each nested object should have a key that will be the person's name
-	* each member should have 3 attributes: age, quality the member can be best described with and appearance that will be an object itself
+	* each member should have three attributes: age, location and appearance (which will be an object itself)
 		* appearance should have two attributes: eyes (color) and hair (short/long)

 **Bonus**: